 Common risk factors for frozen shoulders are:

-• Gender- 70% of individuals with frozen shoulder are women
+- Gender- 70% of individuals with frozen shoulders are women

 If you have had any injury that is making it difficult for you to move your shoulder, talk to your doctor at the earliest.